cs3b/ai-ruby-agent-sdk/docs-dev/project/task-manager/README.md

 ### Working on tasks
 ```
-What's the next task I should work on?
+What's the current task I should work on?
 Please consider dependencies and priorities.
 ```

 ### Implementing a specific task